A Place for Mom

 2. Assisted living costs are predicted to rise over time.
 It’s important to account for inflation and the increasing costs of assisted living as you plan for the future.

-Why is it helpful to look at the median cost of assisted living instead of the average?
+Look at the median cost of assisted living instead of the average

-While you may be searching for the average cost of assisted living, it’s actually more helpful to understand the median cost.
-The median — meaning half the prices are higher and half are lower than that number — shows a more realistic picture of what someone can expect to spend.
+Instead of searching for the average cost of assisted living, it’s actually more helpful to understand the median cost.
+The median — the cost landing right in the middle between the highest and lowest — shows a more realistic picture of what someone can expect to spend.
 Assisted living average costs can be easily skewed by extremely high or low numbers.
 This is especially true in states that have many luxury assisted living communities, such as New York, as the average in those cases may not truly represent the middle.

 A Place for Mom compiled data on assisted living costs based upon information from our partner facilities.
-This data set shows that the national median cost of assisted living communities in 2023 was:[02]
+This data set shows the national median cost of assisted living communities in 2023:[02]

 • $164 a day